dezoito/dezoito/README.md

 ---

-To reach out, open an issue in a repository or write a comment on my [blog](https://dezoito.github.io), IDK...
+To reach out, open an issue in a repository or write a comment on my [blog](https://dezoito.github.io).